Implicit function: Caveats

 Not every equation R(x, y) = 0 implies a graph of a single-valued function, the circle equation being one prominent example.
 Another example is an implicit function given by x − C(y) = 0 where C is a cubic polynomial having a "hump" in its graph.
 Thus, for an implicit function to be a true (single-valued) function it might be necessary to use just part of the graph.
 An implicit function can sometimes be successfully defined as a true function only after "zooming in" on some part of the x-axis and "cutting away" some unwanted function branches.
 Then an equation expressing y as an implicit function of the other variables can be written.

 The defining equation R(x, y) = 0 can also have other pathologies.
 For example, the equation x = 0 does not imply a function f(x) giving solutions for y at all; it is a vertical line.
 In order to avoid a problem like this, various constraints are frequently imposed on the allowable sorts of equations or on the domain.
 The implicit function theorem provides a uniform way of handling these sorts of pathologies.

-Implicit differentiation

-In calculus, a method called implicit differentiation makes use of the chain rule to differentiate implicitly defined functions.

-To differentiate an implicit function y(x), defined by an equation R(x, y) = 0, it is not generally possible to solve it explicitly for y and then differentiate.
-Instead, one can totally differentiate R(x, y) = 0 with respect to x and y and then solve the resulting linear equation for dy/dx to explicitly get the derivative in terms of x and y.
-Even when it is possible to explicitly solve the original equation, the formula resulting from total differentiation is, in general, much simpler and easier to use.